 Sometimes the financial losses go hand in hand with the economic damages.
 At other times, the pain and suffering (non-economic damages) damages can exceed the amount of economic damages.
 Every case and injured person is unique, and when involved in an accident, an attorney needs to painstakingly figure out the potential damages from both an economic and non-economic standpoint.
 An attorney needs to negotiate with the insurance company in a way that adequately explains the need for both economic and non-economic damages.
 That way, your attorney will obtain the highest possible settlement or jury verdict.

-How long does it take to get my personal injury settlement?
+How long does it take to receive my average personal injury settlement amounts?

 All cases are unique and while the actual processing of checks for a given case can take just a couple of weeks, legal proceedings can take a whole lot longer than that.
 A court case can last years and you may incur extra costs for expert witnesses, medical testimony, an accident reconstruction expert, economist, etc. All these experts cost money and that money may or may not be recovered at the end of a case.